 Social media has become integral to our daily lives, offering a platform to share updates, photos, and personal stories with friends and family.
 However, if you’re involved in a personal injury claim, what you post online can have unexpected and significant consequences.
 Your social media activity can be scrutinized by insurance companies and defense attorneys, which can potentially affect the outcome of your case.
-Understanding the impact of social media on personal injury claims is crucial to protecting your rights and securing fair compensation.
+It is important to manage your social media account privacy settings to limit access to your personal information.
+Understanding the impact of social media on personal injury claims—especially those arising from someone else’s negligence—is crucial to protecting your rights and securing fair compensation.

 At Hollis Law Firm, we recognize the challenges of managing a personal injury claim in the digital age.
-Our experienced attorneys are here to guide you through the process, ensuring you make informed decisions every step of the way.
-If you’ve been injured and are navigating the complexities of a personal injury claim, contact us today for superior legal support.
+Our experienced personal injury attorneys are here to guide you through the process, ensuring you make informed decisions every step of the way.
+If you’ve been injured and are navigating the complexities of a personal injury claim, contact us today for a free consultation and superior legal support.
 Let our personal injury attorneys in Kansas City help you achieve the best possible outcome for your case.

 How Does Social Media Affect Your Personal Injury Claim?